Is flavor discrete?: On model building. Examples

 \section{On model building.
 Examples}

 Minimal modular symmetry models which do not have problems with missing representations and big discrete parameter space contradict data.
-The model \cite{feruccio} has $A_4$ symmetry and very logical assignment of flavor charges (the example 3 of \cite{feruccio} without flavons).
-Fermions, both EW doublets and RH neutrinos, form the $A_4$ triplets, RH charged leptons fill in the singlet representations $1, 1', 1''$, Weights of all matter fields (apart from Higgses) equals 1.
-Higgses have 0 weights.
-The Yukawas are also triplets with weight 2.
-Free parameters are tunned to obtain correct neutrino masses, but the predicted mixing angles: $\sin^2 \theta_{12} = 0.459$, $\sin^2\theta_{13} = 0.001$, $\sin^2 \theta_{23} = 0.749$ are by many sigmas away from the observed values.
-Although one can argue that relative values of angles are qualitatively correct: $\sin^2 \theta_{23} > \sin^2 \theta_{12} \gg \sin^2\theta_{13}$.
-It is not clear if corrections from K\"{a}hler potential may help.
-Furthermore the required values of coupling constants spread by orders of magnitude which also require explanation.
+The model \cite{feruccio} has $A_4$ symmetry and very logical assignment of flavor charges (see the example 3 of \cite{feruccio} without flavons).
+Fermions, both EW doublets and RH neutrinos, form the $A_4$ triplets, while RH charged leptons fill in the singlet representations $1, 1', 1''$.
+Weights of all matter fields (apart from Higgses) equal 1.
+Higgses have zero weights.
+The Yukawas form triplets with weight 2.
+Free parameters are tunned to obtain correct neutrino masses, but in the $\chi^2$ minimum, which corresponds to $\langle \tau \rangle = 0.008 + 0.98 i$, the predicted mixing angles are by many sigmas away from the observed values.

+Scanning larger range of values of $\tau$ \cite{Ding:2019zxk} it was found later that value $\langle \tau \rangle = 0.04 + 2.23 i$ leads to very agreement with data: $\sin^2 \theta_{12} = 0.310$, $\sin^2\theta_{13} = 0.0224$, $\sin^2 \theta_{23} = 0.58$ (see model D10 in \cite{Ding:2019zxk}).
+However, in this $\chi^2-$ minimum the mass spectrum of neutrinos is quasi-degenerate with the sum of masses $\sum_i m_i = 0.297$ eV, which contradicts the upper cosmological bound.
+The smaller sum, $\sum_i m_i = 0.178$ eV, has been found at $\langle \tau \rangle = 0.01 + 1.80 i$ in the recent fit which uses the updated neutrino data \cite{marrone}.
+Still this is substantially above the cosmological bound.
+Furthermore, a number of questions is left: why RH neutrinos are in triplet while the RH components of charged leptons singlets?
+This prevents extension to the LR symmetry.
+Inclusion of quarks and GUT construction are problematic.
+The smallness of coupling constants, $g_i \sim 10^{-4}$, is not explained.
+In any case the number of fit parameters equals number of oscillation observables.
+Some freedom of the charge (weight) prescription exists.

 With this one can proceed in two different ways: (i) modify (complicate) symmetry in a way that allows to introduce more free parameters to fit the data, (ii) keep minimal symmetry, but add some new physics not related to this symmetry.
 Recall that in the case of traditional symmetry approach the model building traces the symmetry of mass matrices as much as possible.
 In contrast, the modular symmetry approach follows the ``direct'' procedure when symmetry of the Lagrangian is determined, charge assignment is performed and then phenomenological consequences are obtained.
 Disagreement with data is direct consequence of symmetry. {\it At this point the fight against the symmetry starts.} To achieve agreement with data more free continuous parameters are introduced to essentially wash out traces of symmetry.
 For this complicated symmetry is selected with many different representations.
 Thus, creating huge discrete parameter space.
 This parameter space acts essentially as continuous parameters. \\